Fiyinfoluwa6/Personal-finance-management/README.md

 # Personal-finance-management-Solution
-- PFMS is a SAAS that pick transaction narrations and classify them to the appropriate spend category.
+- PFMS is a SAAS that picks transaction narrations and classify them to the appropriate spend category.